Since You'll Probably Never Get to Go Inside 508 Park Ave., David Dennard Tours It For You

 |The makeshift studio in which Robert Johnson, Bob Wills and His Texas Playboys and the Light Crust Doughboys, among others, recorded in the mid-1930s|

-, but David wanted to share his cache nevertheless, especially now.
-Writes the former '60s garage-rocker
+We've had our peeks in the past, but David wanted to share his cache nevertheless, especially now.
+Writes the former '60s garage-rocker and label operator:

 |David's one of the few musicians who's been able to play there since those '30s sessions.
 Eric Clapton got to play there too.
 John Mellencamp wanted to but was told he couldn't.|